The Mythical Product Owner

 The founders of Scrum did not explicitly call the ‘Product Owner’ the ‘Product Manager.’
 If they had, the role of ‘Product Owner’ would have no ambiguity.
 I think one of the reasons for this oversight is that, as Product Managers, we failed to communicate the value that we bring to organizations.
 Only one side of product management has been seen by delivery teams – as the enforcers of deadlines and the police force of the business.
 In addition, the metrics currently used by business units to measure progress reinforce the perception by development that Product Managers are part of the problem rather than the solution.
 Agile is trying to break this ‘us vs. them’ dichotomy by integrating the business unit with development.

 Over the last 50 years, the software industry has undergone a full evolution of roles.
 Initially, a developer was an architect, analyst, project manager, coder and tester.
 Over time, software became more complex, technologies changed, markets grew, and development teams became larger.
 As a result, specializations in roles developed.
 Product Managers became specialists in understanding markets, Project Managers in delivery of projects, Business Analysts in solidifying requirements, and so on.
-Roles became even more fragmented when specific skills were recognized, as for example defined by Pragmatic Marketing - Product Managers could then be Product Strategy Champions, Technical Product Managers, or Marketing Product Managers.
+Roles became even more fragmented when specific skills were recognized, as for example defined by Pragmatic Institute - Product Managers could then be Product Strategy Champions, Technical Product Managers, or Marketing Product Managers.
 Similar splits happened with other roles; for example, now we have either Business or Technical Project Managers.

 Some of these roles have endured and are clearly defined.
 But new methodologies, such as Scrum, have called the boundaries and definitions of other roles into question.
 For sure, Scrum has raised issues in mapping traditional Product and Project Manager responsibilities into Product Owner and Scrum Master functions.